 - 1. Change to the directory /etc/apache2/sites-available . - 2.
 In a text editor of your choice, open the file bluespice.conf, which does not yet exist, and create it.
 Copy the entire contents of the following file into this new configuration file: - 1.
-For BlueSpice free: Media:Setup:apache vhost bluespice free.txt apache vhost bluespice free.txt]] - 2.
+For BlueSpice free: apache_vhost_bluespice_free.txt - 2.
 For BlueSpice pro: apache_vhost_bluespice_pro.txt - 3.
 In rows 3 and 4, replace "SERVERNAME" and "SERVERALIAS" according to your server name and domain.
 If the server is explicitly operated with only one VirtualHost for BlueSpice, you can also completely remove these two lines. - 4.
 Save the file and close it.